Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Methodology

 \subsection{Handling partially observed trajectories}

 In practice, each trajectory $f_i(t)$ is typically observed only at a subset of discrete time points, resulting in partially observed functional data.
 While this poses additional challenges for clustering, the primary focus of this paper is on developing a fast stochastic algorithm for large-scale functional clustering.
-To stay focused on this main objective, we defer the treatment of partially observed trajectories to the section on Argo data analysis, where it is addressed as a special case.
+To stay focused on this main objective, we leave the treatment of partially observed trajectories for future work, while briefly addressing them in the Argo data analysis as part of the data preprocessing in the real-data application.